An adaptation of Chris Stewart's original. It's a great "fish-catching" pattern!

 The Killer Bugger has to rank very high with most Tenkara fishermen.
 I get constant orders for them and have personally had great success with them.
 One of these often garners a bite during a frustrating "match-the-hatch" situation.

 Many special order options are available as needed.
-For example a olive or brown wool with similar color marabou creates a reasonable tiny crayfish, sculpin & large slow-water Mayflies.
+For example a olive or brown wool with similar color marabou creates a reasonable tiny crayfish, sculpin & large slow-water Mayfly.
 A gray/brown combo creates a Hellgramite.
 Drift these around rocks in pocket water, upstream or down.
-(Hellgrammite) Dobsonfly Larva (Order: Megaloptera, Family: Corydalidae)
+(Hellgrammite Dobsonfly Larva Order: Megaloptera, Family: Corydalidae)

 A good way to fish these under an overgrown or brushy conditions, is downstream through broken water where you are not easily seen.
 Wearing subdued clothing is a must for any downstream fishing.
 On-stream, wipe your fly in the algae to pick up some stream scent & hide yours.
 Keep low & walk carefully.
 Try to keep a dark tree or brush background behind you.

-This fly may have had the most evolution of any in my store.
-The plain ones work best for me on a tiny (size #16) unweighted hook, tied sparse - super for low water conditions.
+The plain ones often seem to work best for me on a tiny (size #16) unweighted hook, tied sparse - super for low water conditions.
 (Traditionally tied).

 A customer favorite here & best performer.
 Weighs 1/4 gram.
 Sold as three flies.